aime-team/aime-ml-containers/README.md

 Tensorflow, Pytorch

-Available versions for AMD CDNA based GPUs (Radeon VII, Instinct MI50/MI100):
+Available versions for AMD based GPUs: AMD Radeon VII, AMD RX 7900 XTX, AMD Instinct MI50/MI100/MI210 and possibly MI300?

-*  Tensorflow: 2.11.0
+*  Tensorflow: 2.13.1

-*  Pytorch: 2.0.0dev230301, 1.13.1, 1.12.1
+*  Pytorch: 2.1.2, 2.0.1

-Example to create a container with the name 'my-container' as Tensorflow 2.11 with mounted user home directory as workspace use:
+Example to create a container with the name 'my-container' as Tensorflow 2.13.1 with mounted user home directory as workspace use:

 ```
-> mlc-create my-container Tensorflow 2.11.0 -w=/home/admin
+> mlc-create my-container Tensorflow 2.13.1 -w=/home/admin
 ```